holman/dotfiles/README.md

 ## Additional things to download

-These are things that need to be isntalled downloaded that are not installed via the bootstrap script.
+These are things that need to be installed downloaded that are not installed via the bootstrap script.

 ### Node Things